-Being an accountant you know how attention to details and being straight to the point is important for this profession.
+Being an accountant you know how attention to detail and being straight to the point is important for this profession.
 You can’t just use one of those online resume templates to craft your application document.
 Your perfect accounting resume needs to be exact and should contain necessary keywords without using any flashy templates.

 After all, you only have about 6 seconds to make a great first impression so make sure you don’t lose your chance.
-Here are professional accounting resume examples and tips for you to keep in mind in order to land the job of your dreams.
+Here are professional accounting resume examples and tips for you to keep in mind to land the job of your dreams.

 Entry Level Accounting Resume

 Being a recent graduate you most likely don’t have enough or any work experience so far.
 It makes it more challenging to define what relevant information you should include in your accounting assistant resume.